 The reason why some zones are not visible while playing a sound map is because those areas might be using the conditional playback feature ("Enable if.... has ended") so they will only become active and visible once the audio zone selected in this property has finished playing.
 This feature can be useful to ensure your audience experiences your sound map following a particular order/sequence.

 In addition, content zones also include an "invisible" property which, when enabled, hides the corresponding area while listening in the SonicMaps Player.
 However, unlike the conditional playback property, an invisible zone will still be active and sounds will be triggered when you enter it.
 Invisible zones are shown in the Editor using a semi-transparent color so you can always keep track of them while testing.
 These are normally used in treasure hunt games or whenever you want to focus the user's attention on other visible zones while still playing sounds in the background without a visual presence.

-There are two options, depending on whether the project is to be experienced on-site (GPS enabled) or not:
+You have two options, depending on whether the project is to be experienced on-site (GPS enabled) or not:

 The first option, when GPS tracking is required, is to invite your visitors to use the SonicMaps Player where your project will be listed after being approved by our review team.
 You can also obtain a direct link to your work from the SonicMaps Editor ("My projects" window) to further facilitate access to it.
 When clicking on this link, the user's browser will instantly open the SonicMaps Player and will automatically focus on your published project ready to start listening.

 A second option is to embed your sound map into a website so it can be navigated by simply dragging a human icon on the map (i.e. simulated walk mode).
 Embedding codes can also be obtained from the SonicMaps Editor.